a11yhood/accessible-switches/switches/tilt.md

 * Follow along on with the [Tilt Switch DIY Walkthrough](https://www.instructables.com/Build-your-own-tilt-switch/) for a step-by-step guide on assembling your tilt switch

-Follow along on with the [Tilt Switch DIY Walkthrough](https://www.instructables.com/Build-your-own-tilt-switch/) for a step-by-step guide on assembling your tilt switch

 #### Results from our team’s recreation of DIY
 To make the DIY easier and cheaper, we used simple materials like a boba straw and regular drinking straw in place of silicone tubing, and assembled the circuit directly on a breadboard without a veroboard.